-In addition to instrumenting the code, SPOT can apply the same model for multiple target platforms, such as Android and iPhone.
+In addition to instrumenting the code, SPOT has the potential to apply the same model for multiple target platforms, such as Android and iPhone, as long as configurable code is available for the powerconsuming elements.
 This emulation and analysis cycle allows developers to observe the power consumption of their design very early in the development cycle, as well as evaluate their software designs across multiple hardware configurations to assess how changes in hardware affect application power consumption.
 For example, even though the Motorola Droid and Google Nexus One both run the Android platform, each possesses key hardware differences, such as the type and size of the display, that impact power consumption.